vidalgmartin/donut-view/README.md

-# 3D Model Portfolio Platform
+# 3D Model Sharing Platform
 A full-stack web application that allows artists to upload, store, and interactively view 3D models.

 ---